Ondansetron

-Ondansetron, sold under the brand name Zofran among others, is a medication used to prevent nausea and vomiting caused by cancer chemotherapy, radiation therapy, or surgery.
+Ondansetron, sold under the brand name Zofran among others, is a medication used to prevent nausea and vomiting caused by chemotherapy, radiation therapy, migraines, or surgery.
 It is also effective for treating gastroenteritis.
-It can be given by mouth or by injection into a muscle or into a vein.
+It can be given orally (by mouth), intramuscularly (injection into a muscle), or intravenously (injection into a vein).

 Common side effects include diarrhea, constipation, headache, sleepiness, and itchiness.
 Serious side effects include QT prolongation and severe allergic reaction.
 It appears to be safe during pregnancy but has not been well studied in this group.
 It is a serotonin 5-HT3 receptor antagonist.
-It does not have any effect on dopamine receptors or muscarinic receptors.
+It does not have any effect on dopamine receptors or muscarinic acetylcholine receptor and therefore does not cause akathisia.